djuptho/dev_portfolio/README.md

 #### Light CMS using Google Sheet API

 By using the Google Sheet API one can build a connection between a Google Sheet and a web page through a simple JSON call.
-This can be used in prototypes or other web pages where a light CMS is of benefit.
+This can be used in prototypes or other web pages where a light, easy-to-maintain, CMS is of benefit.

 Example data is taken from NHL.com.